garden-io/garden/docs/reference/action-types/Deploy/exec.md

 Optionally set a command to check the status of the deployment.
 If this is specified, it is run before the `deployCommand`.
 If the command runs successfully and returns exit code of 0, the deployment is considered already deployed and the `deployCommand` is not run.

 If this is not specified, the deployment is always reported as "unknown", so it's highly recommended to specify this command if possible.

+If `persistent: true`, Garden will run this command at an interval until it returns a zero exit code or times out.

 Note that if a Build is referenced in the `build` field, the command will be run from the build directory for that Build action.
 If that Build has `buildAtSource: true` set, the command will be run from the source directory of the Build action.
 If no `build` reference is set, the command is run from the source directory of this action.